UKAEA industry projects deliver advances in fusion maintenance and robotics technologies

 Strengthening the UK fusion supply chain

-Together, the projects represent a collaborative effort across UK-based industry, bringing expertise in robotics, welding, additive manufacturing, inspection and radiation‑tolerant technologies into fusion‑relevant applications.
+Together, the projects represent a collaborative effort across UK-based industry.
+They brought together expertise in robotics, welding, additive manufacturing, inspection and radiation‑tolerant technologies into fusion‑relevant applications.
 The programme has converted public investment into demonstrable capability, strengthening the UK fusion supply chain and reducing delivery risk for future fusion facilities.

 Nick Sykes, Director of RACE at UKAEA, said: